Erin’s Recipe Rundown

 - In a large mixing bowl, whisk together the gluten-free flour, sugar, baking powder and salt.

 - Grate the frozen butter using a box grater.
-Add it to the flour mixture and combine with a pastry cutter, two forks, or your fingers until the mixture comes together in pea-sized crumbs.
+Add the butter to the flour mixture and combine with a pastry cutter, two forks or your fingers until the mixture resembles pea-sized crumbs.

 - Stir in the mix-ins to the flour mixture until evenly distributed.
 In a separate bowl, whisk together the sour cream and egg until combined.

-- Using a rubber spatula, stir the sour cream mixture into the flour mixture until no dry bits of flour remain.
+- Stir the sour cream mixture into the flour mixture with a rubber spatula until just combined and no dry flour streaks remain.
 Fold in the cheddar cheese.

 - Preheat the oven to 500F.
 Line a baking sheet with a silicone mat or parchment paper.

-- After 30 minutes take the dough out of the fridge.
-Spray a sharp knife with vegetable oil and cut the dough into 6 equal wedges.
+- After 15 minutes, take the dough out of the freezer.
+Spray a sharp knife with cooking spray and cut the dough into 6 equal wedges.
 Arrange the scones on the prepared baking sheet.

-- Lower the oven temperature to 425F and bake the scones for 12-14 minutes until golden brown.
-(You want the oven temperature to be hot to start so the scones turn golden brown as they cook through.)
+- Place the scones in the oven, then immediately lower the oven temperature to 425°F. (You want the oven temperature to start hot so the scones turn golden brown as they cook through.)
+Bake for 12-14 minutes, until golden brown.

-- Transfer the scones to a cooling rack and let cool for 20 minutes before serving.
+- Remove from the oven.
+Transfer the scones to a wire rack and let cool for 20 minutes before topping with the garlic chive butter.

 - Whisk the garlic chive butter ingredients together.
 After cooling for 20 minutes, brush the tops of each scone with the butter.